2. Create Asset

 Proceed by providing metadata as explained above.

-Click on Create to create the asset.
+Click on Create to create the data offer.